 New employees may elect to participate in the program immediately upon hire, however, the College will not begin its contribution until the end of the first year of employment.
 Prior service at any non-profit higher education institution immediately preceding employment at the College will count toward satisfying the one-year requirement.

-To determine eligibility and for more information please visit 403b on the web.
+To determine eligibility and for more information please visit the Benefits page and look for 403b on the web.

 The College offers the Emeriti Program as a means for full-time faculty and staff to set aside savings while they are working that can be used to purchase health insurance and/or pay for healthcare expenses during their retirement years.

 When an eligible employee reaches the age 40, the College will begin contributing a fixed dollar amount on a monthly basis to TIAA for the employee.
 The employee is NOT required to contribute his/her own money into the plan in order to receive the College's contribution.
 Employees are encouraged to contribute individual contributions.
 College contributions and earnings are a tax free benefit.
 Employee contributions are withheld on an after-tax basis.
-For more information on the Emeriti program please visit Emeriti on the web.
+For more information on the Emeriti program please visit the Benefits page.

 EMPLOYEE TRAVEL INSURANCE

 The College provides coverage for accidental death and dismemberment while traveling on College business.
 Coverage is immediate upon employment and is available to all Full-Time, Part-Time, and Temporary employees.